We are off to stay on an island where everything is different.

 Martina is from Italy and is the resident Marine Biologist here.
 She is just lovely and so friendly, and she loves mangroves, and it is a joy as her passion for her work is contagious.

 Martina had arranged for us to go out and learn about the mangroves opposite and we have booked a boat to take us there.
-So this was school for Explorason (or world-schooling as we call it) – now this is quite a different classroom than what the average student attends each day.
-We learnt about the different mangrove species, and saw the bird life.
+So this was a school for Explorason (or world-schooling as we call it) – now this is quite a different classroom than what the average student attends each day.
+We learned about the different mangrove species and saw the bird life.
 We do learn that most of these were the grey and red mangroves.
 Last week many baby turtles also hatched out on the beach – what a shame we missed them, but Martina shares the video she took with us.

 Sadly the sea is a bit choppy, (and Explorason is not bored as he may look in the photo below), but trying to focus on the horizon – as he became a little seasick, but he was great by the time we entered the back mangrove channels.